We are currently accepting applications on The Beauty Way and Land Team.

 The emphasis is on teamwork, voluntary simplicity and hands-on-service; the context is creating safe and nurturing support for The Ojai Foundation’s programs and guests.
 The goal is an experience of increased purpose and meaning in one's life.

 Dedicated Volunteers work closely with a sanctuary staff member, offering a high level of support.
-A 1-month commitment is required during the summer and a 3-month commitment is required during the fall, winter, and spring, with potential to stay longer in any season (up to 6 months).
+A 3-month commitment is required, with potential to stay longer (up to 6 months).

 Come prepared to work, to learn, and to share your gifts!